qsongatwpi/qsongatwpi.github.io/README.md

 ### Research

 My research interests are focused on Stochastic Control Theory, a field that connects probability and PDE analysis.
+Applications include  mathematical finance and various engineering problems.
 Recently, I have been interested in the area of Mean Field Game/Control.

 ### Contact